walter-a-jablonowski/parsdown-user-styles/README.md

     regFind: "\\{Img:\\s*(.*)\\}"
     replace: "<img src=\"$1\" style=\"max-width: 100%;\" />"

-Unique - name 5:     # use of anonymous function
+Unique - name 5:     # Use of anonymous function
                      # $found is result of preg_match_all() with SET ORDER (no OFFSET CAPTURE)
   -
     regFind: "\\{Url:\\s*([^\\s]*)\\s*(.*)\\}"